VIP my Brother Superman

-VIP my Brother Superman (VIP, mio fratello superuomo), often known in English as The SuperVips, is a 1968 Italian animated film directed by Bruno Bozzetto.
+VIP my Brother Superman (VIP, mio fratello superuomo), often known in English as The SuperVips, is a 1968 Italian animated superhero musical directed by Bruno Bozzetto.
 It is a parody of superheroes and enjoyed a good commercial and critical success.
-In 2008 it was produced a spin-off TV-series in 3D animation, PsicoVip.
+In 2008, it was followed by a 3D animation spin-off TV-series, PsicoVip.

 Plot

 Recounting the adventures of the last in a line of Supermen, the film pokes fun at the processes that lie behind advertising, politics and our consumer society.

 Bruno Bozzetto's animated satire about two descendants of superpowered beings, known as the Vips.
 One of these modern day superheroes—SuperVip, to be exact—is easily recognizable as such, possessing an Adonis-like physique, a dynamic personality and an array of heightened abilities.
 The other—MiniVip—is not quite so prepossessing.
 His growth is stunted, he wears horn-rimmed glasses, his paunch is wider than his chest, and his powers are a bit more limited than his brother's, being able only to fly through two little wings while emitting a small glow at night that makes him similar to a firefly.
 But both Vips are needed when a Happy Betty, lady tycoon with a taste for ruling the world, rears her ugly head.
 The question is, can MiniVip defeat his worst enemy—his intimidated ego—to help save the day?